web analytics

 –Laura Agustín, the Naked Anthropologist

 Although the book sells steadily despite getting no real promotion and is on many university reading lists, you are unlikely to find it in bookstores.
-It is easily available to buy online in several formats:
+But it is easily available to buy online in several formats:

 • Sex at the Margins as a hardback and paperback on Amazon.